iiFouzi/Python-Exams-Performance-Analysis/README.md

 3. Inspect or modify analysis cells to explore alternate hypotheses or add models.

 ## Next Steps & Ideas 🚀
-- Add predictive modeling (regression/classification) to predict pass/fail or score ranges
+- Add predictive modeling (regression/classification) to predict pass/fail or score ranges (done)
 - Perform feature engineering and evaluate feature importance
 - Extend dataset with demographic or time-on-task data if available
 - Create a small dashboard for interactive exploration (Streamlit / Voila)